madanyc/workfront-learn.en/help/workfront-home/indicate-work-status-in-workfront-home.md

 ---
 title: Change the Status of Assigned Work in [!UICONTROL Home]
 description: Learn how to change the status of assignments to indicate work is in progress from the [!UICONTROL Home] page.
-Understand why status is important in [!DNL  ].
+Understand why status is important in [!DNL  Workfront].
 feature: Work Management
 type: Tutorial
 role: User